quarkusio/quarkus-quickstarts/README.md

 * [Infinispan Client](./infinispan-client): How to use Infinispan Client.
 Covers creating caches and simple get/put
 * [Using Vert.x](./using-vertx): How to use the Vert.x extension
 * [Camel java route](./camel-java): How to use a Camel java route
+* [Kogito](./using-kogito): How to use Kogito for business process automation with Drools and jBPM

 There is documentation published at <https://quarkus.io> (docs' [sources are here](https://github.com/quarkusio/quarkus/tree/master/docs/src/main/asciidoc)).